ebolduc37/id-tools/README.md

 ## Yohji Yamamoto

 The software should be able to identify most items from the main womenswear and menswear line of __Yohji Yamamoto__, i.e., from the lines _Yohji Yamamoto_ and _Yohji Yamamoto POUR HOMME_.
-The input data of an item from __Yohji Yamamoto__ is gathered in an instance of `InputYY`, a class that can be imported from `index.js` in the release folder.
+The input data of an item from __Yohji Yamamoto__ is gathered in an instance of `InputYY`, a subclass of `Input` that can be imported from `index.js` in the release folder.

 <!---`InputYY({`<br>`  productCode,`<br>`  logoStyle,`<br>`  sizingSystem,`<br>`  fontType,`<br>`  laundrySymbolsLocation`<br>`})`--->